Best Online Adult-Gerontology Nurse Practitioner Programs in Texas

 Online & Campus Based - Visit Website

-The Adult-Gerontology Acute Care Nurse Practitioner Post-MSN Certificate at The University of Texas Medical Branch at Galveston is designed for nurses seeking to specialize in acute care for adults and the elderly.
-This hybrid program combines online coursework with clinical experiences, offering flexibility for working professionals.
-Admission requires an MSN degree, a current RN license, and specific documents including transcripts and a letter of reference.
-The program prepares graduates for advanced practice roles in acute care settings, emphasizing geriatric syndromes, episodic and acute illness, and complex critical care.
-Clinical hours are integral, ensuring hands-on experience in real-world healthcare environments.
+This hybrid Adult-Gerontology Acute Care Nurse Practitioner Post-MSN Certificate at The University of Texas Medical Branch at Galveston is designed for MSN-prepared nurses seeking specialization in acute care for adults and elderly patients.
+The program combines online coursework with clinical experiences, requiring 180 clinical hours and focusing on geriatric syndromes, acute illness management, and complex critical care.
+Admission requires an MSN degree, current RN license, official transcripts, and one letter of reference.
+No entrance exam is mentioned as required.
+This online-inclusive program offers flexibility for working professionals while preparing graduates for advanced practice roles in acute care settings.

 MSN to DNP - Adult-Gerontology Acute Care Nurse Practitioner